speechly/speechly/libraries/browser-ui/README.md

 - [Push-To-Talk Button](https://docs.speechly.com/ui-components/push-to-talk-button/) provides a button to control listening on/off.
 It comes integrated with [browser-client](https://github.com/speechly/speechly/tree/main/libraries/browser-client).
 - [Big Transcript](https://docs.speechly.com/ui-components/big-transcript/) is an overlay-style component that displays real-time speech-to-text transcript and feedback to the user.
 Recognized entities are highlighted.
 - [Transcript Drawer](https://docs.speechly.com/ui-components/big-transcript/) is an alternative to Big Transcript that slides down from the top of the viewport.
 It displays usage hints along with the real-time speech-to-text transcript and feedback.
-- Intro Popup (optional) provides a customizable introduction to voice features, guides the user through browser mic permission setup and helps recover from common problems.
+- [Intro Popup](https://docs.speechly.com/ui-components/intro-popup/) provides a customizable introduction to voice features, guides the user through browser mic permission setup and helps recover from common problems.
-- [Error Panel](https://docs.speechly.com/ui-components/error-panel/) is an alternative to Intro Popup.
-It helps recover from common problems.

 ## Documentation